 The Journal of JAEE Editorial Committee is now inviting the public to submit manuscripts for the general issues and the special issues.

-A new issue of the Journal of JAEE (Vol.18 No.6) is now available online.
+A new issue of the Journal of JAEE (Vol. 20 No. 8) is now available online.

-English issues of the Journal of JAEE have been published biannually since June 2014.
+English regular issues of the Journal of JAEE have been published biannually since June 2014.

 The objective of the Journal of JAEE is to provide the latest information in a wide range of fields such as science, engineering, sociology and humane studies that contribute to the development of earthquake engineering and earthquake disaster reduction, to the members of JAEE and the international audience.
 Regularly, four issues are published in a year.
 We are inviting both members and non-members to submit technical papers, technical reports, technical notes, and discussions to the Journal, and manuscripts may be either in Japanese or in English.